-- Be open-minded.
-On your hostel journey you will meet a lot of people from all over the world.
+On your hostel journey, you will meet a lot of people from all over the world.
 You don’t need to understand their behaviour but accept differences between you and the others – this will facilitate your contact with the guest.

-- Be multitask.
 That’s the skill that is really appreciated in the hostel.
 Don’t be afraid of any work.
-As a receptionist in the hostel you might be facing tasks like maintenance, cleaning, cooking, being psychologist, waitress, bartender, tour guide and a security guard.
+As a receptionist in the hostel, you might be facing tasks like maintenance, cleaning, cooking, being psychologist, waitress, bartender, tour guide and a security guard.

-- Team player as well as solo player.
-While sharing your shift with colleagues it’s good to share your work so each of you know who is responsible for what.
+While sharing your shift with colleagues it’s good to share your work so each of you knows who is responsible for what.
 The most important is that your work together needs to go smoothly especially when the hostel is fully booked or whenever there are lots of people hanging out in the hostel.
 Nevertheless knowing how to work on your own is very important.
 You need to be able to take firm decisions (particularly when problems occur) and organize work of reception.

-- Be patient.
 That is really important when you are working in the travel industry.
-During your work you might be facing tons of surprising/ stupid/ unthinkable complaints but well… as a face of the hostel you need be proffesional and treat every complaint and problem seriously (you can laugh from them afterwards).
-Be patient with people around you and with your collegues- that’s the way you will survive your shift.
+During your work, you might be facing tons of surprising/ stupid/ unthinkable complaints but well… as a face of the hostel you need be professional and treat every complaint and problem seriously (you can laugh from them afterwards).
+Be patient with people around you and with your colleagues- that’s the way you will survive your shift.

-- Stay tuned.
-Knowing what kind of people are checked in the hostel might help you prevent at least a little bit future problems.
+Knowing what kind of people are checked in the hostel might help you prevent at least a little bit of future problems.
 So if you feel like there might be a problem with one of the client try to allocate him or her in the room where the chances of social interactions with other guests are lower.
-Also listen to your intuition.
-If you really feel that someone looks suspicious have an eye on that person or just say that you are fully booked so you don’t have free beds (in case when that is walk-in).
-I know it means that hostel will lose money but you are responsible of your own and hostel’s guests safety.
+Also, listen to your intuition.
+If you really feel that someone looks suspicious have an eye on that person or just say that you are fully booked so you don’t have free beds (in the case when that is walk-in).
+I know it means that hostel will lose money but you are responsible for your own and hostel’s guests safety.
 So don’t lose your guard!

 In your opinion what skills are essential while working in the hostel?